Rum made naturally

-In northern New South Wales, the hinterland of Cabarita Beach is awash with sugar cane - the base ingredient from which rum is made.
-Soltera is produced from molasses sourced from the local sugar mill at Condong near Murwillumbah.
+Cabarita Beach is located in northern New South Wales, Australia, an area that is awash with sugar cane - the base ingredient from which rum is made.
+Soltera is produced from molasses exclusively sourced from the local sugar mill at Condong near Murwillumbah.
 Molasses is a bi-product of the sugar making process.

-It presents in its aromatic fragrance and flavour the terroir of the Tweed Valley: its salt breeze, fertile soils and sweet subtropical climate.
+This means it presents in its aromatic fragrance and flavour the terroir of the Tweed Valley: its salty ocean breeze, fertile soils and sweet subtropical climate.
 It also makes Soltera a Singe Origin rum according to Gargano Classification.

 Distillation is part science, part art.

 Our Australian handmade copper pot still is called Félix, named after our distiller's grandfather who, prophetically, worked as a chemist in a sugar factory in Spain.
 Félix (the still, not grandfather) uses green power to displace its energy usage with certified renewable energy that has no greenhouse gas emissions.
 Water from the system irrigates our garden, which is fertilised by what's left in the still after distillation.
 Nothing goes to waste.

 Soltera's bottles use a swing top lid so that they can be easily reused - they're handy for storing water, legumes, grains, or for use as a funky flower vase.